Best Adversary Simulation Providers

 When choosing an adversary simulation provider, look for CBEST or TIBER-EU eligibility (these schemes pre-vet a small number of providers), evidence of custom offensive tool development, demonstrated EDR-evasion experience, attribution restraint and clean operational tradecraft, and a methodology rigorous enough to satisfy a regulator's threat-led test plan.
 The shortlist below filters the directory down to providers with documented experience in this category.

-Related: Red teaming providers · DORA TIBER-EU testing
+Related: Threat-led penetration testing (TLPT) · DORA TIBER-EU testing

 NCC Group